Will Morrisey Reviews

 Her patience is nearly rewarded.
 “It came to [Aben-Hamet’s] mind to enter the temple of Blanca’s God, and seek advice from the Lord of Creation.”
 In “an ancient mosque converted into a church by the faithful,” his heart is “seized by sorrow and religion” in this “temple that was once of his God and his homeland.”
 “The airy architecture of the Arabs was married to the Gothic, and without losing its elegance had acquired the gravity appropriate to meditation.”
 Married, indeed, but human beings are not buildings.
 “Aben-Hamet was about to throw himself headlong onto the marble floor” and give himself to Christ, “when he saw, in the lamplight, an Arabic verse from the Koran, which appeared beneath the half-ruined plaster of the wall.
 Remorse awoke in his heart, and he hastened to leave the building where he had considered renouncing his loyalty to his religion and country.”
 Upon leaving the church, he meets Blanca, who worries that, now weakened by passion, she will die if he does not “adopt my faith before the Christian altar.”
 This moves him to “renounce the error of his religion,” as “the fear of seeing Blanca’s death outweighed all other feelings” in his heart.
 “After all, he told himself, the God of the Christian may well be the true God,” a “God of noble souls, since He is worshipped by Blanca, Don Carlos and Lautrec.”
 It seems that love and honor overcome the aristocrat’s religious fidelity.
 Chateaubriand appears to prepare what indeed would be a ‘Romantic’ conclusion to his tale, one that his sentimental readers would expect and delight in.

 Chateaubriand breaks in with his own memory.
 In Tunisia he had been shown, in a cemetery near the ruins of Carthage, where Dido mourned the absence of her lover, Aeneas, a tomb called “The Tomb of the Last of the Abencerraje.”
 “The rainwater collects at the bottom of this funeral basin and serves, in that hot climate, to quench the thirst of birds of passage,” emblems of lovers.
-There Chateaubriand leaves his story, but his readers, familiar with Virgil’s epic, know that Aeneas left Dido, not only the queen but the founder of Carthage, even as Blanca’s people were the founders of reconquered Grenada; he left her not at her command but at the command of Jupiter, who intended the exile from conquered Troy to become the founder of Rome.
-Unlike Christian Blanca, pagan Dido cursed the Trojans and committed suicide, prefiguring the brutal wars between Carthage and Rome, and their outcome.
+There Chateaubriand leaves his story, but his readers, familiar with Virgil’s epic, know that Aeneas left Dido, not only the queen but the founder of Carthage after fleeing Tyre, which she ruled jointly with her overbearing brother, even as Blanca’s people were the founders of reconquered Grenada.
+Aeneas left Dido not at her command but at the command of Jupiter, who intended the exile from conquered Troy to become the founder of Rome.
+Unlike Christian Blanca, pagan Dido cursed Aeneas and all the Trojans, then committed suicide, prefiguring the brutal wars between Carthage and Rome, and their outcome.
 Rome would conquer Europe, including Spain, providing the political framework within which Christians could evangelize, despite persecution—or because of it, since the blood of the martyrs was the seed of the Church.
 The Spanish reconquest of Spain, ending in Grenada, reprises both the Roman conquest of Europe and the Christian conquest of Rome.

 The religio-political settlement Chateaubriand arranges in The Adventures of the Last of the Abencerrajes thus amounts to a thought experiment vindicating both Christian and Muslim aristocracies while acknowledging their demise.
 The settlement depends primarily upon the character of aristocracy itself—the genuine aristocracy of virtue, and especially of warrior virtues, not the conventional aristocracy of titled oligarchs.
 This requires upholding honor by means of self-sacrifice.
 Religion inflects this conduct, but it is noteworthy that no priest and no imam ever appears in the course of the story.
 Chateaubriand keeps his thought experiment centered on the conduct of aristocrats as aristocrats, across religious frontiers.
 Aristocrats can settle peace between rival religions, at the cost of exile and loving sacrifice.
 Chateaubriand’s much younger distant cousin, Alexis de Tocqueville, would find a different role for aristocrats, one consonant with their decline in the wake of civil-social equality, a role consistent with the maintenance of honor.